An in-depth health and medical history.

 Step 4: Posture and gait assessment (if indicated)

-Our Chiropractors will normally undertake a postural assessment on all their patients with the aim to better understand their condition and to help in the management and treatment process.
+Our Chiropractors will normally undertake a postural assessment on all their patients with the aim to better understand their condition.
 All of our practices are equipped with computer software that via photographs can automatically calculate postural angles, alignment, changes and/or distortions.

 In many cases the chiropractor may find it beneficial in your situation to have you walk a short distance while observing your walking pattern (or gait) to get clues as to your underlying condition.